morteng/aitools_server/README.md

 **Note:**  This repository was deleted and replaced with the [AUTOMATIC1111/stable-diffusion-webui](github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-AMD-GPUs) fork Sept 19th 2022, it has completely replaced the original AI Tools backend server.

-# Latest server changes (Oct 10th, 2022)
+# Latest server changes (Oct 20th, 2022)
-* Versioned to 0.26
-* Synced with AUTOMATIC1111's latest (note: I had to run 'conda uninstall pytorch' after updating for some reason or I got errors)
+* Synced with AUTOMATIC1111's latest
-* Fixed issue with API not being loaded if --gradio-debug parm is used
-* Updated the [google colab](https://colab.research.google.com/drive/14FT8N_MfKNBmbPi4-xlt2YvrRzK1UN8K), it works again
-* Added some error checking to the notebook api tester
+* Note, AUTOMATIC111 now has an official half done API support, yay.
+However, because it doesn't support img2img or interrogation yet, we still need our "legacy api".
+I've setup all three (legeacy api, new api, and webui) to work at the same time to make this switchover process go smoother so there is no rush.
+When the official API is mature, we'll probably move to it.

 ## Installation and Running (modified from [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki) docs)
 Make sure the required [dependencies](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Dependencies) are met and follow the instructions available for both [NVidia](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-NVidia-GPUs) (recommended) and [AMD](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-AMD-GPUs) GPUs.